exogen/dotfiles/README.md

-I am a simple man.
+I am but a simple man.
 I use:

 * OS X
 * Terminal.app